ringpublishing/ring-authorization-python/README.md

     "headers": {
         "host": "tmp",
         "Content-Type": "application/json"
     },
-    "payload": ""
+    'body': ''
 }
 ```
-As a payload value you have to put data as a bytearray encoded with utf-8 as shown below.
+As a body value you have to put data as a bytearray encoded with utf-8 as shown below.

 ```
-'payload': bytearray(data, encoding='utf-8')
+'body': bytearray(data, encoding='utf-8')
 ```

 After that create instance of DLSigner class with a options dictionary given as a parameter of a constructor.